SSWConsulting/SSW.Rules.Content/rules/do-you-generate-the-vs-dependency-graph/rule.md

 ### ❌ Cons

-* **Dependency cycle** - It is hard to track the dependencies and find the issues of the project, so needs manual customization to graph nodes to make it more readable
+* **Dependency cycle** - It is hard to track the dependencies and find the issues of the project, needs manual customization to the graph nodes to make it more readable
 * **Interface** - Interacting with the graph is slow and not fluid
 * **Cluttered view** - Graph becomes unreadable and confusing for complex projects
 * **Enterprise edition** - Only Visual Studio Enterprise can generate the dependency graph, see official [docs](https://learn.microsoft.com/en-us/visualstudio/modeling/analyze-and-model-your-architecture?view=vs-2022#VersionSupport) for version support